Cremuss/blender-data-baker/README.md

 ## III.
 Tech Art Compendium

+This compendium focuses on topics relevant to this *Blender* addon, primarily addressing **side effects and important considerations when using vertex offsets and storing data in UVs and Vertex Colors**.
+It may be worth reading, whether you use this addon or not.

 ### III.1 Collisions

 Applying any kind of vertex movement or offset in a **vertex shader occurs on the GPU**, near the end of the rendering pipeline, and the **CPU is completely unaware of this step**.